-Guide to Visiting Jeronimos Monastery in Lisbon in 2023
+Your How-to Guide to Visiting Jeronimos Monastery in Lisbon

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.

-Without a doubt, yes!
-This stunning monastery holds immense historical and cultural significance making it a designated UNESCO World Heritage site, and boasts breathtaking architecture that will leave you mesmerized.
+This stunning monastery of Jerónimos holds immense historical and cultural significance making it a designated UNESCO World Heritage site.
+And because of that, you know you can expect to see amazing architecture that will leave you mesmerized.

 Early Beginnings (1496)